rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 // This doesn't end up being generated, because it happens within a HRB
 [&'a ()]: Sized // slices aren't sized, this would fail!
 ```

+Specifically, obligations involving variables from binders (`for<'a>`) are only checked when the binder is instantiated.
+Some things are stilled checked under the `for<'a>`, but we still skip a lot of things.

 A lot of unsoundness surrounds this behavior.
 See: [#25860](https://github.com/rust-lang/rust/issues/25860), [#84591](https://github.com/rust-lang/rust/issues/84591).